 Approaches to Politics and International Relations

-The module shows that the different approaches are based upon contrasting 'ontological' suppositions about the nature of politics, and they invoke alternative 'epistemological' assumptions about how we acquire valid knowledge of politics and international relations.
+The module shows that the different approaches are based upon contrasting ontological suppositions about the nature of politics, and they invoke alternative epistemological assumptions about how we acquire valid knowledge of politics and international relations.
+We examine questions such as: what constitutes valid knowledge in political science and international relations?
+Should political science methodology be the same as the methods employed in the natural sciences?
+Can we give causal explanations of social and political phenomena?
+Can we ever be objective in our analysis?
+What is the relationship between knowledge and power?

 Contentious Politics: The Struggle for Democracy in Greater China